unsafe9/alfred-gitopen/README.md

 # Git Open Alfred Workflow

+> **Development Notice**: This Alfred workflow may contain bugs or unstable behavior as it was developed with AI assistance and is currently in **alpha version**.
+Please report any issues or suggestions.

-A simple Alfred workflow to quickly find and open local Git repositories and recent projects with your favorite IDE.
+This workflow is designed to boost your project start or help you quickly continue your work by letting you easily search and open any Git repositories with your preferred IDE.

 ## Prerequisites